 Student experience: Joycelyn Rivas, majored in psychology with a minor in neuropsychology >

 Nazareth staff and faculty — including some who are first-gen college grads themselves — are glad to be resources, including through a first-gen mentoring program.
-Read their First-gen Stories >
+Read First-gen Stories >

 The Center for First-generation Student Success honored Nazareth again in 2023 for demonstrating a continued commitment to improving experiences and advancing outcomes of first-generation college students.